ESSENTIALS OF DIAGNOSIS

 Electrocardiography in hypercalcemia often shows a shortening of the QT interval (eFigure 39–8).

 Hypercalcemia in a patient with carcinoma.
 The QT interval is only 0.28–0.3 because of virtual absence of the QT segment.
 (Reproduced, with permission, from Goldschlager N, Goldman MJ.
 Principles of Clinical Electrocardiography, 13th ed.
 Originally published by Appleton & Lange.
 Copyright © 1989 by The McGraw-Hill Companies, Inc.)

 Emergency management should begin with the initiation of intravenous fluids with 0.9% saline at 100–300 mL/h to ensure rehydration with brisk urinary output of the often volume-depleted patient.
 If kidney function is normal or only marginally impaired, a bisphosphonate should be given.
 Choices include pamidronate, 60–90 mg intravenously over 2–4 hours, zoledronic acid, 4 mg intravenously over 15 minutes, or ibandronate, 2–4 mg intravenously over 2 hours.
-Zoledronic acid is more potent than pamidronate and has the advantage of a shorter ...
+Zoledronic acid is more potent than pamidronate and ...